Docker History, Family Crest & Coats of Arms

 The surname Docker was first found in Cumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Docker family
+Early History of the Docker family

 This web page shows only a small excerpt of our Docker research.
 Another 83 words (6 lines of text) are included under the topic Early Docker History in all our PDF Extended History products and printed products wherever possible.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Docker has undergone many spelling variations, including Docker, Dockwra, Dockray, Dockwray, Dockrell and many more.

 Early Notables of the Docker family (pre 1700)